 Stuttering cannot be explained by simply stating that speech control breaks down, even if a person whose speaking is suddenly blocked may subjectively perceive this as a loss of control.
 A breakdown of speech control could also manifest in completely other symptoms: Why does not occur an incomprehensible babbling or mumbling, why does the person not yell, or talk nonsense – or what else one may imagine as ‘speaking out of control’ with some fantasy?
-Why do just those specific symptoms occur that we refer to as stuttering?
+Why do just those specific symptoms occur which we refer to as stuttering?
 It is the question for the mechanism underlying the symptoms.
 Solving this problem should enable us to answer many other questions related to stuttering, such as:

 Why does stuttering mostly and earliest onset when children start forming sentences, whereas previously, during the babbling phase and the period of one- and two-word utterances, the same children did not show any symptoms?